 Have you ever felt surprised by your mood unexpectedly shifting and an emotion suddenly boiling up?

-Maybe you felt a bit annoyed about something that happened during the day and when your partner comes home, you share with him or her, and suddenly you feel really angry?
+Maybe you felt a bit annoyed about something that happened during the day, and when your partner comes home, you share it with him or her, and suddenly you feel really angry?

 What has happened in those two situations?
-You felt a bit annoyed respectively a bit worried and suddenly the emotions boiled over into anger and fear.
+You felt a bit annoyed and worried, and suddenly the emotions boiled over into anger and fear.
 Why?
 Who pushed the button for that eruption?

 John Gray: What You Feel You Can Heal

 Your partner and your father pushed the button without knowing they did.
-Both of them where disconnected to their own emotions and had suppressed their anger and their fear.
+Both of them were disconnected from their own emotions and suppressed their anger and their fear.
 We disown certain energies because we have learned it is “bad” to feel or be a certain way.
-However, whenever one person is trying to bury an emotion, somebody else will express it for them.
-The more closely connected these two people are, the more they are able to feel and experience each other’s emotions.
+However, somebody else will express it for them whenever one person tries to bury an emotion.
+The more closely connected these two people are, the more they can feel and experience each other’s emotions.

 John Gray: What You Feel You Can Heal

-Wilma is starting to feel anger but pushes it down because she has learned that nice girls don’t get angry.
-The more she pushes it down, the more Fred feels it and the anger rises in his side of the tank.
+Wilma starts to feel anger but pushes it down because she has learned that nice girls don’t get angry.
+The more she pushes it down, the more Fred feels it, and the anger rises in his side of the tank.
 All of a sudden, Fred starts to feel irritable and angry.
 Wilma might try to also repress his feeling of anger by attempting to calm him down.
 This continues until Fred explodes.
-If this happens on a regular basis, Fred might even be labelled as an angry person.
+If this happens regularly, Fred might even be labelled as an angry person.
 Both remain clueless why the anger explodes.